microsoft/z3guide/website/docs/02 - theories/10 - Strings.md

 To represent non-ASCII characters the SMTLIB2 standard uses unicode escape sequences.
 The escape sequences are of the form `\u{d₀}`, `\u{d₁d₀}`, `\u{d₂d₁d₀}`, `\u{d₃d₂d₁d₀}`, `\u{d₄d₃d₂d₁d₀}`, `\ud₃d₂d₁d₀`
-where `d` is a hexidecimal digit.
+where `d` is a hexadecimal digit.
 Other characters are treated as part of the string.
 For example, a newline within a string is treated as a new-line character.